riverbed/reschema/docs/relint_rules.rst

   * **W0111**: The relation cannot be followed; the URI template for the target resource requires client input

+  * **W0112**: A link path should not end in a /.  '/resource' is a different URI than '/resource/', but not all clients and servers honor that.
+It is also too subtle of a distinction between two resources.

 -------

   * **E0100**: A ``get`` link must use http method GET